zanaptak/TypedCssClasses/README.md

 Bring external stylesheet classes into your F# code as design-time discoverable compiler-verified properties.

-(This is a work in progress.
-Features and API are subject to change, with no promise of backward compatibility during early development.)

 ## Examples

-The following examples are using [Fable.React](https://fable.io/blog/Announcing-Fable-React-5.html) view syntax, but any other web framework should work as well since the provided properties compile to strings.
+The following examples use [Fable.React](https://fable.io/blog/Announcing-Fable-React-5.html) view syntax, but any other web framework should work as well since the provided properties compile to strings.

 ### Bootstrap CSS